DataScienceMY/MATLABFunctions/README.md

 ### Hi!

 - I write MATLAB codes for my study.
-- Some of the codes are functions for general purpose that I think might be useful to other people.
+- Some of the codes are functions for general purpose that I think might be useful to others.
 - Everyone is welcome to clone and fork the codes in this repo.

 Thank you!